Disabled American Veterans Are Entitled to Compensation

 Claims and Benefits Paid Out Continue to Increase

-The U.S. Department of Veterans Affairs, the second largest federal agency next to the Department of Defense, spent about $46 billion in 2012 on disability benefits and expects to spend $57 billion next year.
-That’s nearly four times the amount spent in 2000, which was $15 billion.
+The U.S. Department of Veterans Affairs, the second largest federal agency next to the Department of Defense, paid out $63 billion in Fiscal Year 2015 in disability compensation for 4.5 million veterans..

 Don’t be ashamed to claim what you’re entitled to